selenide/selenide/README.md

 The official Mobile-ID API is a SOAP web service, so it usually takes time to generate the code and start using it in a Java application.

-This small library tries to solve this problem: just add the *mobileid.jar* (with dependencies) to your project and you have a working Mobile-ID support.
-It already contains all the generated classes as well as a simplified API of our own.
+This small library tries to solve this problem: just add the [*mobileid.jar* (with dependencies)](https://github.com/codeborne/mobileid/tree/master/build/libs) to your project and you have a working Mobile-ID support.
+It already contains all the generated classes (by axis v1) as well as a simplified API of our own.

 The same jar works in Scala as well or any other JVM-based language.